victorfbrito/neo-ui-demo/README.md

 # Neo UI Demo

-A modern React component library built with Tailwind CSS v4+ and TypeScript.
+A modern React component library built with Tailwind CSS v4 and TypeScript.
 Features dark mode, design tokens, and comprehensive Storybook documentation.

+> ⚠️ **Requirements:** This library requires **Tailwind CSS v4** and **@tailwindcss/postcss** in your project.
+See installation steps below.

 ## 🚀 Features